Carlz10/TerrraiaInfiniteChests/README.md

 1. Ensure you're running TShock 5.2.3 or newer on Terraria 1.4+
 2. Ensure your server supports .NET 6.0
 3. Download the latest release from the GitHub releases page
-4. Place the `TerrraiaInfiniteChests.dll` in your server's `ServerPlugins` folder
+4. Place the `TerrariaInfiniteChests.dll` in your server's `ServerPlugins` folder
 5. Restart your TShock server
 6. The plugin will automatically create the necessary database tables on first run

 ## Database Configuration

-TerrraiaInfiniteChests uses the same database configuration as your TShock server:
+TerrariaInfiniteChests uses the same database configuration as your TShock server:

 - For SQLite, no additional configuration is needed
 - For MySQL, ensure your MySQL credentials are properly configured in the TShock config